 [SCOPE – this section should specify the diagramming conventions selected for this report, e.g., UML like notation, colors, etc., all when stabilized and agreed by the WG]

+TOPIC - At least introduce the rules for diagrams e.g. File system components, PAIS descriptors elements, etc.